Edgar Philip Prindle Wadhams: Bishop of Ogdensburg

 Wadhams invited several women's religious orders to the diocese, where they opened orphanages, schools and hospitals.
 He attended the New York Provincial Council of 1883 and the Plenary Council of Baltimore of 1884, and held three diocesan synods.
 In 1885, Wadhams acquired a former mansion in Ogdensburg to create the Ogdensburg City Hospital and Orphans Asylum.
-He visiting Rome one final time in 1897, meeting with Pope Leo XIII.
+He visited Rome one final time in 1897, meeting with Pope Leo XIII.

 In early 1891, Wadham's health began to decline.
-After recovering from a near-death episode in February, he rallied for the next several months.
-By November, he was on his deathbed.
+After recovering from a near-death episode in February 1891, he rallied for the next several months.
+By November 1891, he was on his deathbed.

 Death and legacy

-Edgar Wadhams died in Ogdensburg on December 5, 1891 at age 74.
+Edgar Wadhams died in Ogdensburg on December 5, 1891, at age 74.
 He is buried in the crypt of St. Mary's Cathedral.